jlevy/og-equity-compensation/README.md

   than what you paid, or the fair market value of the shares, if you quit working for the company.
 The company will typically repurchase the unvested shares should you leave the company before the stock you’ve purchased vests.
+  - 🚧 Explain how early exercise and lowering your tax burden are related.
+    Early exercise allows you to buy your shares at the current FMV of the stock, with an 83(b), you lock in tax treatment on that price vs. waiting to exercise, buying at a (much) higher price, and getting slapped with a tax bill big enough to make your stomach upside down and inside out.
 - 🔸 Stock options will expire after you leave a company (typically after **90 days**).
 You might early exercise, or exercise at different times during your employment, depending on how much it costs and what the tax implications are.